Avoiding “Unmitigated Disasters”

 • Student tasks submitted for an audience of one: the teacher

-• Every child learning the same thing in time with every other child
+• Every child learning the same thing at the same time as every other child

 • “Creative” experiences consisting entirely of document creation